Anton495/graph-isomorphism/README.md

 The resulting network stores information about how the adjacent edges are connected to each other in the original network.

-Two graphs are isomorphic if and only if the derivatives of their virtual neural networks constructed from the same vertex coincide.
+Two graphs are isomorphic if and only if the derivatives of their GVNs constructed from the same vertex coincide.

 As an example, consider two one-way virtual neural networks and its derivative.